Boiling Down Golf Fitness Training – What You Need to Accomplish

 In the last 6 to 8-years, golf fitness training programs have developed from a few obscure exercises into complex programs.
 For all of the complexity, there are two basic concepts we need to keep in mind if we want to accomplish goals.

 Looking at a typical golf fitness training program and you see the following components.

 I call these components facets and wrote more about them in How to Build a Superior Golf Training Program.
 Looking back at that post I want to revise the content somewhat, but the aspects remain the same.

-Each of the facets has their place in a golf fitness training program, each facet building and leaning on the each other.
+Each of the facets has its place in a golf fitness training program, each facet building and leaning on each other.

 But when you boil down a training program there are some underlying concepts that you need to keep in mind regardless of what facet you’re currently working on in your golf conditioning program.

 For each facet, we need to keep the concepts of mobility and stability in mind.

 The building blocks of a golf fitness training program are mobility and stability.
 For every exercise you do in a golf conditioning program, you need to know what joint is responsible for mobility and which part of the body is in charge of stability.